-Whether you are researching with an interest in making a cremation plan for yourself or need to arrange a funeral or cremation service for a loved one who has passed in Virginia Beach, this funeral and cremation planning guide aims to answer some of the key questions you will have if faced with the task of making funeral arrangements.
+Whether you are researching with an interest in making a cremation plan for yourself or need to arrange a funeral or cremation service for a loved one who has passed in Virginia Beach, this funeral and cremation planning guide will answer some of the key questions you may when making funeral arrangements.

 The following FAQs about cremation costs and funeral prices in the Virginia Beach area, as well as state funeral laws and other funeral/cremation considerations, have been put together to help you know where to start when arranging a funeral or cremation.

 Direct Cremation Service $1,650 Call now (757) 304-6533

 What is the average cost of a funeral in Virginia Beach?

 The cost of a funeral or cremation can vary depending on where you live in Virginia.
 Typically, the more rural you are and the less competitive the death care industry is in your area; the costs will be higher.
 The National Funeral Directors Association surveyed the average cost of a funeral at $7,848 (2022), but this does NOT include any cemetery costs.

 This average can vary depending on the incremental products and services you may select, such as caskets, burial plots, cremation urns, funeral flowers, and obituary notices.
 Adding in cemetery fees is likely to make your total cost for a traditional burial close to $10,000.

 What is the average cost of cremation in Virginia Beach?

 As the cremation trend continues to sweep across the United States, more people are seriously considering the option of a cremation service for a loved one’s final disposition.
 A significant influencing factor in this decision is simply cost.

 The average cost of a cremation in Virginia Beach is decidedly less than that of a burial.
 A cremation can cost as little as $1,650 for a basic, direct cremation, although the average cost of a cremation with a service is likely to run to over $3,000.